Undergraduate

 You’ll be learning that theory in some of the best facilities in the industry right here on campus and you’ll be able to decide what you want to study in your final year.
 You can follow your passions and interests in psychology, biomechanics, physiology or nutrition and choose whether you want to focus on health and exercise, or sports and performance.

-Add it all up, and you’ll leave here a well-rounded sports graduate with standout industry experience.
+Add it all up, and you’ll leave here a well-rounded science graduate with standout industry experience.
 Just what you need to pursue a truly rewarding career.

 Scheduled study hours and how you’re assessed